dgarciabriseno/helioviewer-project.github.io/_posts/2024-06-27-lmsal-outage.md

   - Outages
 ---

+2024-07-02 Update: SDO data observed during the outage is available on Helioviewer.

 The data center managed by Lockheed Martin Solar & Astrophysics Lab (LMSAL) will be offline between June 28, 5:00pm Pacific Time to late night June 29.